 HISTORY 305-0 American Immigration Origins, social characteristics, cultural values, and assimilation of immigrants in the 19th and 20th centuries.
 Consequences of immigration in comparative and historical perspective.
 HISTORY 306-1,2 History of the American South From colonial settlement in the 17th century to the civil rights movements of the 1950s and 1960s.
 1. The rise of slavery and the plantation system, formation of slave family and culture, sectional conflict, the Civil War, and emancipation.
 2. Reconstruction, segregation, and civil rights movements.
 HISTORY 310-1,2 Early American History 1.
 Conquest and colonization: to 1688.
-2. The age of the American Revolution: 1688-1789.
+2. The age of the American Revolucentury to the present.

 HISTORY 314-0 The Civil War and Reconstruction "Middle period" of American history, emphasizing origins of the Civil War, its revolutionary nature, and its immediate and long-term consequences for the South and the nation.
 HISTORY 315-1,2,3 The United States since 1900 America's domestic history and role in world affairs since 1900.
 1. Early 20th century.
 2. Mid-20th century.
-3. Late 20th century to the present.
+3. Late 20th politics, and the economy.
+1. Early America.
+2. 19th century.
+3. 20th century to the present.